philip860/oracle_automation/README.md

 action	Action to perform (export currently supported)	✅	str	— table_name	Name of table to export (required for export)	❌	str	— save_path	Path to save CSV file (required for export)	❌	str	—

+🚧 Coming Soon

+The following capabilities are planned for upcoming versions:

+    create_db — Provision new Oracle databases
+    create_table — Create new tables dynamically
+    insert — Insert row data into specified tables delete — Remove specific records from Oracle tables query — Run ad-hoc queries and return the results to Ansible

+Stay tuned for more database automation power in future releases!
+👨‍💻 Author

+philipduncan860@gmail.com
+Licensed under GPLv3